Racists Were PROPERLY Denied the Right to Vote by the 1865 Missouri State Constitution

-And likewise, ordinary people today only grudgingly accept and tolerate class inequality because they know the rich will use violent police or even military force against them if they try to stop the rich from enjoying their enormous wealth, power and privilege.
+And likewise, ordinary people today only grudgingly accept and tolerate class inequality because they know the rich will use violent police or even military force against them if they try to stop the rich from enjoying their enormous wealth, power and privilege (maintained ONLY by treating ordinary people like dirt, as I discuss in great detail here.)
 The rich today use their power to dominate and control the supposedly democratic process that exists.
 This is why even though the vast majority of people hate class inequality, our so-called "democracy of all the people" will never outlaw class inequality.
 What we actually have is a dictatorship of the rich, a fake democracy.

 We need a government that has the goal of shaping society by the egalitarian values of no-rich-and-no-poor equality and mutual aid.
 People who are known to oppose that goal should be excluded from the government.
 If they are allowed to be part of the government (as voters or representatives) then the government will be forced to debate WHETHER OR NOT to shape society by egalitarian values, instead of properly debating HOW to shape society by egalitarian values.